debinqiu/ML_Course/Week_1/DecisionTree.md

 TABLES Actual*Predicted /norow nocol nopct;
 RUN;
 ```

 ![cost_comp_sas](https://cloud.githubusercontent.com/assets/16762941/12804239/5286cfb8-cabf-11e5-9aee-8a490e5bbf1a.png)

 The trend of cost complexity shows that the smallest average ASE (0.176) obtains at cost complexity parameter = 0.0068.
 Let's look at the graph of fitted tree as follows.
 We can see that the most four important features are checking_balance, month_loan_duration, credit_history and savings_balance.

 ![tree_sas](https://cloud.githubusercontent.com/assets/16762941/12804299/fdf6fecc-cabf-11e5-956f-23c8575640e3.png)

 Finally, let's check the accuracy of the fitted decision tree on testing data.
 The confusion matrix gives us the accuracy of 59% which is somewhat low.
+However, the result can be improved by using random forest or gradient boosting that will be covered in the latter course.

 ![conf_mat_sas](https://cloud.githubusercontent.com/assets/16762941/12804393/da77c714-cac0-11e5-85e4-71659664e8a7.png)